pengwyn/simplegql/README.md

   configuration.
 The purpose is to allow a program to start/stop a server without leaking memory.
 Must avoid unnecessary Arc+Mutex on every resolver call.
+- Implement the filter feature fully using backend-specific option and a fallback to post-query filtering.
+- Examples for the different directives and hooks.

 ## License